openpolitics/manifesto/infrastructure.md

 ### Infrastructure

-A number of existing organisations are specifically targetted by this policy;
+A number of existing organisations are specifically targetted by this policy:

 * Network Rail
 * Royal Mail